ktelep/EMC-Zabbix-Integration/README.md

 2.  pyWBEM python module installed on the Zabbix Server

+A script in the tools subdir can be used to easily add the array to the ECOM server if you are unfamiliar with the ECOM tools

 *Installation*

 1. Place the two python scripts included here in the external scripts directory for your zabbix server, be sure they are owned by, and executable by the zabbix user.